Reverse Mortgage Disadvantages and Advantages: Your Guide to Reverse Mortgage Pros and Cons

 - No Restrictions: How you use the funds from a Reverse Mortgage is up to you – go traveling, get a hearing aid, purchase long term care insurance, pay for your children’s college education, or simply leave it sitting for a rainy day – anything goes.

 - Flexible Payment Options: Depending on the type of loan you choose, you can receive the Reverse Mortgage loan money in the form of a lump sum, annuity, credit line or some combination of the above.
+With the line of credit option, you can ensure easy access to cash when you need it, such as an emergency or to help a surviving spouse manage cash flow without the stress (or additional cost) of having to refinance later in life.

 - Home Ownership: With a Reverse Mortgage, you retain home ownership and the ability to live in your home.
 As such you are still required to keep up insurance, property taxes and maintenance for your home.